Y-Kilic/ai-agents-docker/README.md

 if you want the agents to use the real OpenAI API.
 When this variable is not present the runtime falls back to a mock provider that simply echoes prompts.

+### Agent Loop Count

+The agent's reasoning loop iteration count can be customized via the `LOOP_COUNT` environment variable.
+When omitted the agent will iterate three times before stopping.

 ### Agent Connectivity

 Agents running in Docker containers need a reachable API endpoint in order to